 The assessment of the course consists of 2 parts: the continuous assessment and final evaluation.
-The continuous assessment consists of the following parts:
+The continuous assessment consists of the AJEIE study programme of the following parts:

-- 2 tests written in the weeks 8 and 13.
-Test 1 will be based on the topics discussed at lectures and seminars throughout the first 6 weeks of the semester.
-Maximum points a student can gain is 50.

-2. Test 2 will be based on the topics discussed at lectures and seminars in weeks 7-12.
-Maximum points a student can gain is 50.
+- The continuous assessment consists of the following parts: - 2 tests written in weeks 6 and 13 or 14 and participation in the research project.
+Test 1 (40%) will be based on the topics discussed at lectures and seminars throughout the first 5 weeks of the semester.
+2. Test 2 (40%) will be based on the topics discussed at lectures and seminars in weeks 7-12.